powercodeacademy/rails-intro-to-rest/README.md

 * destroy 	# Delete a newsletter
 ```

-Rails does a great job of integrating RESTful routes into their system, if you can understand routes in Rails you can understand REST in general.
+Rails does a great job of integrating RESTful routes into their system.
+If you can understand routes in Rails you can understand REST in general.
 Going through the output above you should be able to see that all of the potential CRUD actions are all there, from querying all of the records to deleting a single item from the database, and all of the actions are wired up using RESTful routing nomenclature.

 Here is a diagram that shows how how the views, controller actions, routes, and HTTP verbs are all mapped together